Royals vs. Cardinals Player Props Betting Odds

 Arenado Stats

-- Arenado has hit safely in eight games in a row.
-During his last 10 games he is hitting .275 with a double, two home runs, three walks and four RBI.
+- Arenado has recorded a base hit in nine straight games.
+In his last 10 outings he is hitting .286 with a double, two home runs, two walks and four RBI.

 Arenado Recent Games